Explainable AI via Learning to Optimize: Explainability via Optimization

 Labels are chosen according to the task at hand.
 Let $p_{\mathrm{p}}$, $p_{\mathrm{w}}$, and $p_{\mathrm{f}} = 1- p_{\mathrm{p}}-p_{\mathrm{w}}$ be the probabilities for pass, warning, and fail labels, respectively.
 Labels are made for $\alpha$ via

 The remaining task is to estimate the CDF value for a given $\alpha$.
 Recall we assume access is given to property values $\{\alpha_i\}_{i=1}^N$ from ground truths or inferences on training data, where $N$ is the number of data points.
-To this end, given an $\alpha$ value, we may estimate its CDF value using where $|\cdot|$ denotes set cardinality.
-For large $N$, (\ref{eq: cdf}) well approximates the continuous CDF.
+To this end, given an $\alpha$ value, we estimate its CDF value via the empirical CDF: